tobyStone/tobyStone/README.md

 Bear in mind, this is not a replacement for hands on, face-to-face learning, but an aid.

-You can find more of this, here:
+You can find more of this, here: https://github.com/tobyStone/Maths-inCoding-Website-Server

+I am also currently 'fully in' on AI, and several repositories will appear next on this subject, in Python and Pytorch.

+Previously, I have rather loved C++ (thanks, in no small part, to Bjarne Stroustrup's dryly witty writing), and am a member of ACCU.

+Here are some C++ projects...

 <!--
 **tobyStone/tobyStone** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.